 Elementary Teaching Credential

+Tara is a highly experienced elementary teacher who has taught in the classroom for over 10 years.
+She's creative and enjoys augmenting her lessons with STEM projects.
 Tara was the Academic Coordinator for an Education and Enrichment Services program in Massachusetts.
-She was also the Director for Holbrook High School Extended Learning Program.
+She was also the Director of Holbrook High School Extended Learning Program.
 Tara is a Reading Specialist trained in the highly effective Orton-Gillingham Method.
 She also works with deaf children and children who have visual, auditory, and sensory processing disorders.
-She uses an integrated approach to help students with their reading and all academics.
+Tara uses an integrated approach to teaching and has taught 2nd, 3rd and 5th grade.